DenisBalan/denis.md/_posts/2020-03-23-azure-devops-docker-build-deploy.md

 *colored `master` word from prompt provided by [posh-git for powershell](https://github.com/dahlbyk/posh-git)*

-If no errors appeared while pusing, you should be able to see this file structure.
+If no errors appeared while pushing, you should be able to see this file structure.

 ![azure devops repo](/assets/images/azure-devops-docker-build-deploy/azure-devops-repository.png "file listing in repository")